-This document and the policies and procedures for the Human Research Protection Program are available on the IRB Web Site at http://www.pearlirb.com/.
+This document and the policies and procedures for the Human Research Protection Program are available on the IRB Mentor Web Site.
+Please check our website periodically to ensure current copies of policies and forms are being utilized by your organization.